Correcting hybrid density functionals to model Y6 and other non-fullerene acceptors: Results and Discussion

 Hybrid density functionals can be considered a static approximation to this, where the fraction of exact exchange (an empirical parameter) then presents as being $1/\epsilon_\infty$.
 From this perspective, PBE0 ($25\%$ exact exchange) can be interpreted as implicitly assuming an optical dielectric constant of 4.
 The interpretation for functionals with more complex admixtures of exchange-correlation (such as B3LYP) is not so clear.

-Screened range-separated hybrid density functionals can be considered an extension to this possessing a model of the inverse dielectric function: that of the error function.
+Screened range-separated hybrid density functionals can be considered an extension possessing a model of the inverse dielectric function: that of the error function.
 At very short distances (high frequencies) the dielectric response of the material is not fast enough to screen the Coulomb interaction; at large distances this tends to the macroscopic $1/\epsilon_\infty$.

 As Y6 has such strong (high oscillator strength) and low energy excitations, the dielectric constant is far larger than typical for organic matter ($\approx 2$) and other organic electronic materials ($\approx 3$).
-By the Thomas-Reiche-Kuhn f-sum rule, this is a repercussion of the total oscillator strength (a conserved quantity) being shifted down in energy, and the screening distance becomes shorter.
+By the Thomas-Reiche-Kuhn f-sum rule, this is a repercussion of the total oscillator strength (a conserved quantity) being shifted down in energy, and so the screening (linked to the fastest response of the material) distance becomes shorter.

 In 1962 Penn\cite{Penn1962} provided a simple but fruitful model for the dielectric function of a semiconductor.
-This model includes the key physics of the presence of the fundamental gap, parabolic bands, and permits Umklapp processes.
+This model includes the key physics of the presence of the fundamental gap, parabolic bands, and permits Umklapp scattering processes.
 A key result is that it predicts $\epsilon_\infty$ from the gap $E_g$,

 where $\omega_p$ is an effective plasma frequency constrained by the Thomas-Reiche-Kuhn $f$-sum rule (oscillator-strength sum)\cite{Smith1978}, and $E_g$ is an effective interband gap.

 Hence, small $E_g$ and/or large low-energy oscillator-strength density leads to a large $\epsilon_\infty$, as observed in Y6.